Outward Hound Hide-A-Squirrel Plush Puzzle Toy · โ˜… 4.6 Editor's Choice Puzzle Check price on Amazon →

 Made inChina per packaging

-Should you buy the Outward Hound Hide-A-Squirrel Plush Puzzle Toy?
+Outward Hound Hide-A-Squirrel Plush Puzzle Toy FAQs

-Is the Hide-A-Squirrel worth $14 in 2026?+
+Is the Hide-A-Squirrel worth the price in 2026?

 For most dogs, yes.
 The simple find-the-squirrel mechanic clicks fast, and replacement squirrel packs let you extend the toy's useful life beyond the first squeaker failure.
 For heavy chewers that destroy plush, this is not the right toy.
 For light to moderate plush dogs, the engagement value across many play sessions is excellent at this price.

-What size Hide-A-Squirrel should I buy?+
+What size Hide-A-Squirrel should I buy?

 Outward Hound publishes four sizes.
 Junior is the smallest puzzle for tiny dogs and puppies; Small (sometimes called Standard) at 9 inches is the most popular and fits dogs in the 15 to 50 pound range; Large is for bigger dogs; Ginormous is for very large breeds and uses larger squirrels.
 Size matters because the squirrels need to be too big to swallow.

-Are replacement squirrels really sold separately?+
+Are replacement squirrels really sold separately?

 Yes.
 Outward Hound sells 3-packs of replacement squirrels in matching sizes.
 When the original squirrels lose squeakers or get torn, the replacement pack lets you reuse the tree trunk rather than replacing the whole toy.
 Buying one replacement pack roughly doubles the practical lifespan.

-Will my dog destroy this toy in a day?+
+Will my dog destroy this toy in a day?

 Light and moderate plush chewers do not destroy the toy quickly.
 Power chewers destroy any plush toy quickly, including this one.
 Outward Hound is direct that the toy is for supervised play and is not chew-proof.
 The fix for heavy chewers is a different toy category entirely; rubber or nylon, not plush.

-Can I wash the Hide-A-Squirrel?+
+Can I wash the Hide-A-Squirrel?

 Outward Hound recommends surface cleaning and hand washing only.
 The squeakers do not survive a washing machine cycle, and machine drying causes the polyfill to clump.
 For most owners, a damp cloth wipe-down between play sessions is the simpler maintenance approach.

-๐Ÿ“… Update log
+Update log